SparkPost/node-sparkpost/README.md

     * Required: no
     * Type: `Boolean`
     * Default: `false`
-    * appends full response from request client as `debug` when `true` for debugging purposes
+    * appends full response from request client as `debug` when `true` for debugging purposes<br/>
+    *Note: This will expose your api key to the client-side.
+Do not use in production.*

 ## Methods